1,4-Cyclohexanedimethanol diglycidyl ether

 1,4-Cyclohexanedimethanol diglycidyl ether is an organic chemical in the glycidyl ether family.
-It has the formula C14H24O4 and the IUPAC name is 2-4-(oxiran-2-ylmethoxymethyl)cyclohexylmethoxymethyloxirane, and the CAS number 14228-73-0.
-It is It is REACH registered in Europe.
-It is an industrial chemical and a key use is in the reduction of viscosity of epoxy resin systems functioning as a reactive diluent.
+Its formula is C14H24O4 and the IUPAC name is 2-4-(oxiran-2-ylmethoxymethyl)cyclohexylmethoxymethyloxirane.
+It has the CAS number of 14228-73-0 and is REACH registered in Europe.
+An industrial chemical, a key use is in the reduction of the viscosity of epoxy resin systems functioning as a reactive diluent.

 Synonyms

 The material is known under various names which include: